dora-inviqa-rec/dora-inviqa-rec/README.md

 - 👀 I’m interested in all things recruitment (PHP, Magento, Spryker, Drupal ), connecting with people, music, books, theater.
 - 🌱 I’m currently learning Psychology.
 - 💞️ I’m looking to collaborate with people looking for new projects, jobs.
-- :rocket: You can find more information about Inviqa here: https://inviqa.com/
+- :rocket: You can find more information about Inviqa here: https://inviqa.com/ - 'We craft game-changing digital experiences'
 - :nerd_face: Looking for a new role?
 Love to speak to you about our open positions!
 Follow this link: https://calendly.com/dora-antalfai/15min